-3. Strong magnetism: Common magnets on the market are determined by the amount of coins they can absorb, while NdFeB strong magnets can absorb 640 times their own weight, and the magnetic force can be imagined to be how big, so when contacting strong magnets, attention should be paid to avoid being pinched by them.
+3. Strong magnetism: Common magnets on the market are determined by the number of coins they can absorb, while NdFeB strong magnets can absorb 640 times their own weight, and the magnetic force can be imagined to be how big, so when contacting strong magnets, attention should be paid to avoid being pinched by them.

-4. Price: Although the magnetism of NdFeB magnet is very strong, its price is proportional to itself.
+4. Price: Although the magnetism of the NdFeB magnet is very strong, its price is proportional to itself.